kimminkuk/TestUnityExample2d/README.md

 # TestUnityExample2d

-Part 49 - Loot Tables: Make a game like Zelda using Unity and C#
+Part 50 - More Small Fixes: Make a game like Zelda using Unity and C#

 # Study Video